shoenisch/photon/docs/photon-admin-guide.md

 https://github.com/vmware/photon/tree/master/SPECS

-To see the version of a package, in the SPECS directory, click the name of a subdirectory of a package that you want to examine, and then click the `.spec` filename in the subdirectory.
+To see the version of a package, in the SPECS directory, click the name of the subdirectory of the package that you want to examine, and then click the `.spec` filename in the subdirectory.
 For example, the version of OpenJDK, which contains the openjre package that installs the Java class library and the javac Java compiler, looks like this:

 <pre>
 %define _use_internal_dependency_generator 0